Rugby: Sack Ian Foster? Fans react to All Blacks coaching job in Herald readers' poll - NZ Herald

 It was also the first time the All Blacks lost three tests in a season – with defeats to the Springboks, Ireland and France – since 2009.
 You have to go back even further to 1973 for the last time the All Blacks lost two consecutive tests against Northern hemisphere opponents in the same season.

-The two latest defeats came at the back end of a gruelling tour for the All Blacks where they left New Zealand at the end of August and have played 10 tests in 13 weeks.
+The two latest defeats came at the back end of a gruelling tour for the All Blacks, in which they left New Zealand at the end of August and have played 10 tests in 13 weeks.
 Despite that fans are not convinced with the current coach.

 Based on a Herald readers' poll with over 18,000 votes released yesterday, 80 per cent of fans want Foster to be replaced by Robertson, while only 4.5 per cent wanted the All Blacks to stick with Foster as coach.
 Five per cent thought nether Foster or Robertson are the answer, while 10 per cent believed the All Blacks should bring in Robertson alongside Foster.